 We’re pros at deciphering food labels but what about beauty product labels?
-The average woman uses up to 15 cosmetics—from skin and hair products to makeup and fragrances—every day.
+The average woman uses up to 15 cosmeticsfrom skin and hair products to makeup and fragrancesevery day.
 Sometimes scary sounding ingredients can actually be skin benefiting vitamins but often harmless sounding items could be skin toxic chemicals.
-An Environmental Working Group (EWG) report says 89 percent of 10,500 ingredients used in personal care products haven’t been evaluated for safety by the FDA; pretty worrying since 60 percent of what you put on your skin gets directly absorbed in your bloodstream.
-So sit up and take note of some of the worst ingredients you should try and give a miss.
+An Environmental Working Group (EWG) report says 89 percent of 10,500 ingredients used in personal care products haven’t been evaluated for safety by the (FDA) Food And Drug Administration.
+Pretty worrying since 60 percent of what you put on your skin gets directly absorbed in your bloodstream.
+So sit up and take note of some of the harmful ingredients you should try and give a miss.

-Synthetic fragrances, also labeled fragrance or parfum—commonly found in perfumes, baby lotions, wipes and air fresheners—are best avoided because they can cause severe allergies and rashes.
-EWG researchers have found that more than 75 percent of products listing “fragrance” as an ingredient contain phthalates known to disrupt hormone activity, cause reproductive malformation, and have been linked to liver and breast cancer, diabetes and obesity.
+Synthetic fragrances, also labelled fragrance or parfumcommonly found in perfumes, baby lotions, wipes and air freshenersare best avoided because they can cause severe allergies and rashes.
+EWG researchers have found that more than 75 percent of products listing fragrance as an ingredient contain phthalates known to disrupt hormone activity, cause reproductive malformation, and have been linked to liver and breast cancer, diabetes and obesity.
 Plum

-A common ingredient in chemical sunscreens, Oxybenzone has been linked to fertility problems and obesity by the EWG.
+One of the common toxic chemicals in cosmetics, especially sunscreens, Oxybenzone has been linked to fertility problems and obesity by the EWG.
 Today there are plenty of oxybenzone-free, physical or mineral-based alternatives.
-Check out Aroma Magic Aloe Vera Sunscreen Gel and Neutrogena UltraSheer Body Mist SPF 30.
+Look for a oxybenzone-free alternative like Lotus Herbals Safe Sun UV Screen Matte Gel Pa+++ SPF - 50

-This is a group of chemicals commonly added to cosmetics to increase their shelf life.
-It’s added to nail polishes to reduce cracking, in hair sprays to help avoid stiffness, and as a solvent and fixative in fragrances.
+This is a group of chemicals in cosmetics which are added to increase their shelf life.
+Its added to nail polishes to reduce cracking, in hair sprays to help avoid stiffness, and as a solvent and fixative in fragrances.
 Researchers have linked phthalates to asthma, attention-deficit hyperactivity disorder, breast cancer, obesity, Type II diabetes and reproductive problems.
 Take your pick of phthalate-free brands on Nykaa such as LOreal Paris

 Triclosan, an antibacterial and antifungal, is commonly added to soaps, body washes, toothpastes and deodorants.
 It has been linked to hormonal imbalances, developmental disturbances and liver toxicity.
 The EWG has concluded that soaps and hand washes with triclosan dont have any benefits over plain soap and water.
-Therefore, it’s best to avoid hand and body washes listing triclosan as an ingredient.
+Therefore, its best to avoid hand and body washes listing triclosan as an ingredient.
 Instead choose products from triclosan-free brands H20+